Five Critical Supply Chain Planning Steps

 Market dynamics are also a complicating factor.
 Right now, component supply shortages, supply base consolidation and other geopolitical considerations are causing companies to rethink their supply chain plans.

-In a 2019 survey of supply chain decision-makers at original equipment manufacturers, Jabil found that 93% of surveyed companies have made changes to their supply chain strategy or operations in order to better manage current market dynamics.
+In a 2019 survey of supply chain decision-makers at original equipment manufacturers, Jabil found that 93% of surveyed companies have made changes to their supply chain strategy or manufacturing operations in order to better manage current market dynamics.

 Further, 52% reported making significant changes, while 41% made minor changes.
 In addition, larger companies were slightly more likely to make significant changes, with 60% of companies with more than $5 billion in revenue making such changes compared with 52% of companies with $1 billion to $5 billion in revenue and 47% of companies with $500 million to $1 billion in revenue.